 Requirements: Strength 5, Fortitude 5, Endurance 5 Benefit: When you are reduced to 0 remaining healing thresholds, your adrenaline-fueled desperation makes you survive against all odds.
-You gain 5 protection points at the start of each turn.
+You gain 5 temporary hit points at the start of each turn.
+These temporary hit points do not stack from turn to turn.
 You are also immune to the Bleed condition.
 Finally, you can receive surgery to remove crippling wounds or receive surgery, even though you have no healing thresholds.
 You still cannot be subjected to first aid.
 These benefits last until you have at least 1 healing threshold again.